hipe/tmx/zerk/doc/issues/051-the-operator-branch-structure-pattern.md

-there is nowadays a tendency to conceive of everything that seems like a "collection" (as in the broad category of data structures as described in wikipedia) as an "operator branch" (this name to be justified below). the relevant point here is that at its essense an operator branch is a collection of some sort of "items".
+there is nowadays a tendency to conceive of everything that seems like a "collection" (as in the broad category of data structures as described in wikipedia) as an "operator branch" (this name to be justified below). the relevant point here is that at its essence an operator branch is a collection of some sort of "items".

 whereas in a hash an item is *added* (or call it "inserted", or call it